flyve-mdm/doc/source/use-cases/agent-deletion.rst

 When an administrator unenrolls an agent, a MQTT message is sent to the device running this agent to process unenrollment.
 Once the unenrollment is done, the agent sends a MQTT message to acknowledge the unenrollment request.

-The backend waits for this acknowledgement to actually delete the agent from the database.
-The delay to send this acknowledgement is undertermined but should happen because the device is in the end of a cycle but still owned by legitimate user and is used in normal operations.
+The agent won't be removed from the database since the device is under the assumption that is still owned by a legitimate user and is used in normal operations.

 Forced deletion
 ~~~~~~~~~~~~~~~